MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/deploy-models-openai.md

 ## Quota for deploying and inferencing a model

-For Azure OpenAI models, deploying and inferencing consumes quota that is assigned to your subscription on a per-region, per-model basis in units of Tokens-per-Minute (TPM).
+For Azure OpenAI models, deploying and inferencing consume quota that is assigned to your subscription on a per-region, per-model basis in units of Tokens-per-Minute (TPM).
 When you sign up for Azure AI Studio, you receive default quota for most of the available models.
 Then, you assign TPM to each deployment as it is created, thus reducing the available quota for that model by the amount you assigned.
 You can continue to create deployments and assign them TPMs until you reach your quota limit.

 Once you reach your quota limit, the only way for you to create new deployments of that model is to: